jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - Fix PBLED4 in SCADA for low gas - check alarming as well

-- DO WE WANT COMM TLED TO ASSERT UPON DCB?
 - 700GW bottom target LED asserted when doing a load fault?
 - add communication screen
 - add screenshots for report - comm failure screen